UseToolSuite UseToolSuite

 REST API JSON Best Practices

 Best practices for designing JSON responses in REST APIs.
-Covers naming conventions, error handling, pagination, and performance optimization.
+Covers naming conventions, error handling, pagination, versioning, rate limiting, and performance optimization with real-world code examples.

 Practice what you learn